by Aitemad Muhanna-Matar

 Fourth, stop haphazardly attributing men’s violent behaviour to patriarchal culture.
 Patriarchal culture has multiple and contradictory values and its hegemonic masculine pattern also has numerous configurations: both positive and negative.
 Thus, the enhancement of the positive aspects of hegemonic masculine ideals, based on the moral values of patriarchy, may contribute to de-hegemonising male domination and violence and replacing such behaviours with love, care, reciprocity and respect towards women and children.
 This would be a starting point for a localised long-term strategy for promoting gender equality.

-Aitemad Muhanna-Matar is organising a 2-day conference at the LSE Middle East Centre entitled ‘Between Institutional Resilience to the Syrian Refugee Crisis and the Resilience of Syrian Refugees’ on 7–8 March 2019.
-Find out more and register here.
+Aitemad Muhanna-Matar organised a 2-day conference at the LSE Middle East Centre entitled ‘Between Institutional Resilience to the Syrian Refugee Crisis and the Resilience of Syrian Refugees’ on 7–8 March 2019.
+Find out more here.